 You can also purchase an electric fireplace for your home.
-There are many options that double as decor, like this TV stand with an electric fireplace.
+There are many options that double as decor.
 It’s an affordable alternative to installing a real fireplace with a chimney or a wood stove.

 Add Insulation in the Attic and Crawl Spaces

 Since warm air rises, a lot of heat escapes a home through its attic and crawl spaces.
 Be sure that these areas of your home are properly insulated to keep the heat inside.

 We recommend calling in a professional to insulate your home’s attic or crawlspace, as they’ll be able to scope out the area and determine the best type of insulation material to keep heat in and how much will be needed.